sdlixiaoxuan/surprisalestimation/README.md

 This repository contains the processing pipeline used for six datasets.
 The comments in scripts within the `GECOCN` folder are provided in English.

-See https://osf.io/35ke6 for the results based on 25 models.
+See https://osf.io/35ke6 for the result example.

 ## Setup and Installation